Tips & Maintenance

 Check your bearings every 4 weeks to see if they are spinning freely and quiet including the drive gear/wheel.
 Check all screws are tight (not too tight) throughout the board (wheel nuts, motor bracket, belt cover etc).
 Rotate all your wheels every so often so the wear is even over the whole board.
 Always keep the battery above 75%.
 Clean all parts (except the deck) with a damp cloth then wipe with a dry cloth.

 When charging the battery, firstly insert the charger into the battery box, then insert into the mains power in the wall.
 Once the battery is charged the battery charger will stop charging then its best to unplug the charger from the battery.
 Note - You should always keep an eye on the battery charging to make sure its charging as it should be.
 If you think its been charging too long however it still shows red on the charger you should unplug the charger form the board and wall unit, then reconnect the charger to the board to see if the charger continues to charge or not.
-Try to keep the battery above 75% charge when not in use and store in a room temperature environment.
+Try to keep the battery in your board around 70% charge when not in use and store in a room temperature environment.
+Never store your board with its battery at full charge or completely dead!
 Do not store in a hot car or similar.

 For technical assistance and support, Click Here!